SimonPadbury/baselayer-3/_src/typography.md

 Previously in Baselayer, typographic blocks had zero top margin, and a small bottom margin—following the traditional Bootstrap CSS.
 But since Baselayer v.3.7.x, all block elements including typographic blocks have _no built-in margin_ (margin is removed in the CSS reset).
 This gives you full control of whitespace in your design of components.

-### The typographic block `flow` utility
+### The typographic block `t-flow` utility

 Then I discovered a [YouTube video by Kevin Powell](https://youtu.be/CU8Plk-53RU) in which he flips the typographic block whitespace to become a top margin and sets it using _ems_, so that it is bigger for bigger font sizes (headings).
 This enabled the typographic styles to be simplified.

 Subsequently I found [Andy Bell’s typographic flow utility class](https://piccalil.li/blog/my-favourite-3-lines-of-css/) to be a further improvement, enabling you to add back typographic whitepace (as top margin using ems) only where you need it in your prose or long read content areas.
-So now this `flow` utility has been added to Baselayer since v.3.7.x.
+So now this `t-flow` utility has been added to Baselayer since v.3.7.x.

 I have also added an override for situaions where you may have a sub-sub heading immediately following a sub-heading.
 The top margin of the lower level heading is reduced.